psb/bucklescript.github.io/docs/class.md

 type rect = Js.t(_rect);
 ```

 For `Js.t` classes, methods with arrow types are treated as real methods (automatically annotated with `[@bs.meth]`) while methods with non-arrow types are treated as properties.
 Adding `bs.set` to those methods will make them mutable, which enables you to set them using `#=` later.
 Dropping the `bs.set` attribute makes the method/property immutable.
-Basically like the object section's features.
+Basically, like the object section's features.